shawntmeyer/AzureVirtualDesktop/docs/avd.md

 - Image Build - Blob Storage Account for logging customizations
 - AVD Deployment - Azure Files for FSLogix profiles, Azure Key Vault for storing secrets and Customer Managed Keys, AVD Private Link, Azure Recovery Services, and the Function App deployed to increase premium storage account quotas.

-Prior to running the Deploy-ImageManagement script, the Azure Blob private DNS zone should be created either in the portal or through Powershell.
+Prior to running the Deploy-ImageManagement script, the Azure Blob private DNS zone should be created either in the portal, via the Azure Virtual Desktop Networking template spec, or through Powershell.
 See [DNS Prerequisites](#prerequisites) for the correct values per environment.:

 ``` powershell
 $ResGroupName = '<Resource Group Name>'